okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-soc-idp/java/integrationsteps.md

 If the user selects the **Login with Facebook** option, they are directed to the Facebook sign-in page.

-After the user signs in to Facebook successfully, Facebook routes the user to the location that you've specified in **Valid OAuth Redirect URIs** from the Facebook developer site.
+After the user signs in to Facebook successfully, Facebook routes the user to the location that was specified in **Valid OAuth Redirect URIs** from the Facebook developer site.
 See [Step 1: Create a Facebook app in Facebook](/docs/guides/oie-embedded-common-org-setup/java/main/#step-1-create-a-facebook-app-in-facebook).

 The **Valid OAuth Redirect URIs** for your Okta org is in the format: `https://{yourOktaDomain}/oauth2/v1/authorize/callback`.